 Bee care - what can we do to help them?

-Honey bees are clearly vital parts of our ecosystem, acting as highly efficient pollinators of our food crops and wild flora.
-It’s more crucial than ever to support bee farmers who are helping raise and maintain healthy bees.
+Honey bees are vital to our ecosystem, acting as highly efficient pollinators for food crops and wild flora.
+It’s more crucial than ever to support bee farmers in helping raise and maintain healthy bees.

 Bees help pollinate over 90% of the world’s crops.
 Without them, there will be no more strawberries, nuts, coffee, cocoa, tomatoes, apples, almonds or avocados… and that’s just the shortlist.

 It’s pretty clear why we want to save the bees.
 Today, bee populations are in much better shape than four years ago, thanks to regenerative farming—a fancy term that means planting many native flowers.
 Still, many things threaten bee populations worldwide, including habitat and biodiversity loss, industrial agriculture, and climate change.
 There’s also industrial beekeeping.

 Are you interested in giving bees a helping hand?
 Did you find yourselves lucky and get a beehive (a swarm) on your balcony?
 Here are 5 easy steps to help the bees:

 here are some Tips from our beekeeper Violeta: